<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 Here, you can select who will receive notification emails for the phase.

-• Email notifications - notifies the selected recipients when the card arrives in this phase.
+• Email notifications: notify the selected recipients when the card arrives in this phase.

-• Email reminders - reminds the selected recipients every X days after the card arrives in the phase.
+• Email reminders: remind the selected recipients every X days after the card arrives in the phase.

 See Configure Workflow Notifications for further details.